 Families have a variety of washing routines to suit their lifestyle and preferences.
 You’ll soon develop your own rhythm that works best for you.
 But to demonstrate how easy it is, here’s an example washing routine that many families follow, especially if using cloth nappies overnight.

-Every morningRun a pre-wash cycle containing yesterday's used nappies and last night’s night nappy.
+• Every morning Run a pre-wash cycle containing yesterday's used nappies and last night’s night nappy.
+Do not add bleach to your pre-wash.
 Place pre-washed nappies into a dry pail once finished.

-Every second nightRun a main-wash cycle containing all pre-washed nappies from the dry pail.
+• Every second night Run a main-wash cycle containing all pre-washed nappies from the dry pail.
 Make this a long wash at 40-60 degrees.
-Hang to dry the following morning.
+Do not use bleach, whiteners, boosters, softeners or oxidised bleach additives.
+Hang to dry (centre of nappy crotch over the line) the following morning.

-That’s it!
-See - washing cloth nappies don’t have to be hard or complicated.
-Play around and find what works with your family’s daily rhythm.
-If you want to find more tips and tricks for clean cloth nappies, please visit our cloth nappy washing instructions page here where you will find more information about detergents, wash cycle lengths and temperatures and tumble dryer temperatures too.
+If you would like more tips and tricks for clean cloth nappies, please visit our cloth nappy washing instructions page here where you will find more information about detergents, wash cycle lengths and temperatures.

 Cloth Nappy Washing Guide (Free Download)